EduDose

 • EduDose has provided this test in both English and Hindi medium.

-Which one of the following is also called the power plants of the cell?
+Which one of the following is the infective stage of the Malarial Parasite?

 Now check your Result..